RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 Install with conda
 ------------------

+.. note:: | For general info on conda commands and builds please see conda documentation
+          | `Bulding Conda local environments <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`_

+**Steps below explain the basic conda application install specific to the cluster**.

+Usually, to install an application one needs to create a local conda environment.
+You can choose either Miniconda or Anaconda depending on what is your package installation instructions require and build your local conda environment.

-When you want to build a specific application using conda you :red:`do not need to install Miniconda or Anaconda`.
+:red:`You do not need to install Miniconda or Anaconda` (your software instructions may say you do).
 We provide a few basic Minicaonda/Anaconda versions that can be accessed via modules.
-To find out what is available:
+To find out what modules are available:

 .. code-block:: console